Source: Angel Sallade

 The Ideal Pet Owner

-The ideal pet owner for these adorable dogs are people who can provide their undivided attention for long periods of time, and a person who loves to cuddle and show affection.
+The ideal pet owner for these adorable dogs are people who can provide undivided attention for long periods of time, and a person who loves to cuddle and show affection.
 These cute pups require a lot of time, and their ideal companion would be a person who's a homebody or someone who doesn't mind taking their pet with them when they run errands.

-We hope this blog has given you a little more information on these adorable French Bulldogs and helped you decide whether this is the right lifelong companion for you.
+We hope this blog has given you a little more information about these adorable French Bulldogs and helped you decide whether this is the right lifelong companion for you.
 Once you decide on bringing a little furry one home, don't forget your DoggieLawn!